wp-plugins/redirection-reporting/readme.txt

 == Changelog ==

+= 1.7 =
+* Added in reporting specific for RegEx enabled redirection URLs.
+This report shows all available regex values and allows reports to be run for those specific values.
+This report only works when redirection URLs are configured with the RegEx flag.

 = 1.6 =
 * Added the ability to report on all configured URLs in a single report for a date range.